 If you would like to make an appointment with Dr. Farr, please call (317) 884-5336.

-Completed her training at Midwestern University in Chicago.
+More than 13 years in the field of orthopedics.
 She is instrumental in patient education and directly assisting in surgery.

 Vicki Snodgrass-Miller, BA, CMA, CCRC

-20 years of experience in clinical trial implementation.
+More than 20 years of experience in clinical trial implementation.
 With her expertise, she helps train coordinators at other centers.
-Typically, she is overseeing 10-20 clinical trials.
+She typically oversees 10-20 clinical trials.